kalessin/emodels/README.md

 readily used in the `add_text_re()` `tid` parameter.
 In many situations, however, it is not as straighforward as that, and you may get unexpected results, dirty extraction with undesired characters, etc.

+3. Put testing code in the spider to save responses and open it from a python console

 (WIP)

 ## datasets module